CHECK OUT OUR UPCOMING EVENTS – CLICK HERE.

 The Here Kitty Kitty Vice Den is one of the newest speakeasies in Vegas and can be found in Famous Foods Street Eats food court at Resorts World.
 Ms. Meow’s Mamak Stall, which sells snacks and drinks on the regular, also serves as the home for Here Kitty Kitty.
 The blue shelving unit to the right of the cash register with three lucky cats (black, white, and gold) serves as the door that opens up.
 Unlike other speakeasies in Las Vegas, a password isn’t needed, just the knowledge of the location of this intimate lounge tucked into a food court.
 Inside, the team of craft mixologists can concoct whatever vice you seek.

-On top of all the other incredible Las Vegas bars in the city, these hidden gems should be on your list to visit.
 Find your passwords, search for the elusive entrances, and order some of the best craft cocktails or high-end whiskeys while enjoying the intimate settings of Las Vegas speakeasies and hidden bars.
 Book a room at Circa Las Vegas to be near some of the best bars and have a comfortable place to call home once you’ve sampled drinks across the city!